 Court throws SA’s lockdown exit strategy into disarray — but it got it wrong

-As the High Court judgment shows, government will have to work hard to ensure that it is acting within the law, respecting hard won rights every step of the way
+Whether the judgment is overturned on appeal or not, what it shows – once again – is that SA’s rule of law and its judicial independence are alive and kicking

-The high court has declared the government’s lockdown regulations unconstitutional and, therefore, invalid, driving a coach and horses through SA’s Covid-19 strategy.
+The high court in Pretoria has declared the government’s lockdown regulations unconstitutional and, therefore, invalid, driving a coach and horses through SA’s Covid-19 strategy.

 After two months of enduring one of the most stringent lockdowns of any country, there have been signs of restlessness in some communities.
 As the government added greater detail to the regulations, when the country moved from level 5 to level 3, the credibility of restrictions has been stretched.